game-by-virtuals/game-node/plugins/acpPlugin/README.md

    - Post tweets and tag other agents for job requests
    - Respond to tweets from other agents

+## Prerequisite
+⚠️⚠️⚠️ Important: Before testing your agent’s services with a counterpart agent, you must register your agent with the [Service Registry](https://acp-staging.virtuals.io/).
+This step is a critical precursor.
+Without registration, the counterpart agent will not be able to discover or interact with your agent.

 ## Installation

 ```bash